 Inter-professional Primary Care Teams bring together health care professionals to help meet the individual needs of patients.
 These teams can include doctors, nurse practitioners, registered nurses, dietitians, mental health workers, social workers, psychologists, physiotherapists, and other professionals.
 For more information click here.

-Connecting Care Coordination with Primary Care (CCCPC) - in progress
+Connecting Care Coordination with Primary Care (CCCPC) Pilot - Implemented

-In partnership with Primary Care providers, patients, family caregivers and partners, the Connecting Care Coordination with Primary Care (CCCPC) purpose is to embed care coordination within four Primary Care pilot sites in the Central East LHIN sub-regions.
-The integration of care coordination within Primary Care settings can help ensure that patients, especially those with complex needs, receive timely, seamless, and high-quality Primary Care and Home and Community Care.
+In partnership with Primary Care providers, patients, family caregivers and partners, Connecting Care Coordination with Primary Care (CCCPC) embeds care coordination within our Primary Care pilot sites in the Central East LHIN Sub-regions.
+The integration of care coordination within Primary Care settings helps ensure that patients, especially those with complex needs, receive timely, seamless, and high-quality Primary Care and Home and Community Care services.